-Originally the location of a fortress in early Vienna, this intimate and idyllic little passage in the first district feels gloriously ancient.
-Right by Vienna University, this scenic street was used as a location in Orson Welles’ film The Third Man.
+Originally the location of a fortress in Vienna’s early history, this intimate and idyllic little passage in the first district feels gloriously ancient.
+Located right by Vienna University, the scenic street was used as a location inThe Third Man(1949), a film that starred Orson Welles.
 Many notable buildings can be found in Mölker Bastei, such as the Pasqualati House, where Beethoven once lived, and the beautiful Liebenberg monument that pays tribute to former Vienna mayor Johann Andreas von Liebenberg.